HISTORY OF THE Royal PALACE OF CASERTA

 In 1859 King Ferdinand II most likely died following a long agony in due to a poisoning, when he should have been at the wedding of his heir.
 And he was succeeded by the 23yo king Francesco II, the last king of the Two Sicilies, who reigned for less than two years before the Kingdom was attacked before the Kingdom was attacked by the Savoy supported by the English Freemasonry.
 In those years the Suez Canal was under construction, and since the Bourbon fleet dominated the Mediterranean, the Kingdom was attacked to prevent it from becoming the main exploiter of the economic advantages of the Suez Canal to the detriment of the British.

-After the conquest of the Kingdom, Giuseppe Garibaldi settled in the Royal Palace of Caserta making it his headquarters, starting his spoliation.
+After the conquest of the Kingdom, Giuseppe Garibaldi changed the history of the Royal Palace of Caserta by settling in it making it his headquarters, and starting his spoliation.

 In 1919 the Savoys ceded the Bourbon palaces of Naples, Caserta and Capodimonte to the Italian State, which had them managed by the Ministry of Education (the Royal Palace of Caserta risked becoming an office, a barracks or a hospice).The Royal Palace of Carditello was partly sold and transformed into offices, and those ones of Portici and San Leucio had no better fate.